1,4-Dioxane in Drinking Water: Risks, Sources, and Health Impacts

 Seminole County, which contains part of Orlando, Florida, is an example of a community recently reeling from 1,4-dioxane’s health effects.
 The Floridan Aquifer supplies nearly all the drinking water for communities in Seminole County and is considered one of the most active aquifers in the country.
 After detecting 1,4-dioxane in the aquifer, the former Siemens factory in Lake Mary was identified as a potential contamination source, as it had a history of improper chemical handling and environmental violations.
 Former Siemens employees reported careless handling and dozens later developed cancer and attributed it to exposure to toxic chemicals at the factory.
 Despite confirming 1,4-dioxane contamination at the Siemens site in 2001, local water utilities only began testing for its presence in drinking water about a dozen years later.

 The EPA's Unregulated Contaminant Monitoring Rule 3 (UCMR 3) inclusion of 1,4-dioxane as a groundwater contaminant of concern should also give water providers reason to consider its potential to join the NPDWR’s MCL list.
-Under the UCMR's reporting requirements, communities have discovered 1,4-dioxane levels as high as 2,400 parts per billion (ppb) at their water sources, in the worst cases.
-This designation, and its preliminary reporting data, underscores the need for immediate attention and proactive action from water utilities nationwide to address 1,4-dioxane's presence in drinking water sources and potential impacts on public health.
+Under UCMR 3's testing requirements, some communities discovered 1,4-dioxane levels as high as 2,400 parts per billion (ppb) at their water sources, in the worst cases.
+EPA's decision to include 1,4-dioxane in UCMR3 and the data reported underscore the need for immediate attention and proactive action from water utilities nationwide to address 1,4-dioxane's presence in drinking water sources and potential impacts on public health.

 Sources of 1,4-Dioxane Contamination